Determining Your CME Requirement

 Submitting CME to the ABO

-- Enter course information into your CME tracking tool online at any time
+- Enter the CME course information into your CME tracking tool on your MOC Status Page.

-- Use an excel spreadsheet to record course information, following the ABO template and formatting instructions.
-Email the sheet as an attachment to email@example.com
+- Use an excel spreadsheet to record course information using the ABO template and formatting instructions.
+Email the sheet as an attachment to email@example.com.